 A keel can always be added later, should it be necessary, though it cannot be removed (since it is screwed through the hull).

 Long decks can be fitted to any canoe.
 These are made of a thin slice of the trim wood that is screwed to arched frames which extend from inwale to inwale.
 One frame at the inboard end of the deck is carved to be a comfortable place to lift the canoe from and eliminates the need for a “handle” thwart.

-For the hull, we normally use select White Cedar as both ribs and planking.
-If you wish, however, we will substitute Western Red Cedar planking for an additional price.
+For the hull, we normally use select Northern white cedar as both ribs and planking.
+If you wish, however, we will substitute Western red cedar planking for an additional price.

 Choice of Color/Paint

-Canoes can be painted with a contrasting color below the water line or a mix of epoxy/graphite powder can be used below the water line to provide extra protection.
-This treatment makes the bottom area tougher and more scratch resistant.
-Add $150 for epoxy/graphite bottom or two-tone paint scheme.
+Canoes can be painted with a contrasting color below the water line or an epoxy-graphite coating can be used below the water line to provide extra protection.
+This treatment makes the bottom area slipperier and more scratch resistant.
+Add $250 for epoxy/graphite bottom or $200 for two-tone paint scheme.